FarlyHaydy/FarlyHaydy/README.md

 <h2 align="left">Hi 👋!
-My name is Farlyhaydy H.Djalil and I'm a student who focuses on full stack web development from indonesia</h2>
+My name is Farlyhaydy H.Djalil and I'm a student who focuses on web development from indonesia</h2>

 ###